AnyChart/docs.anychart.com/Maps/Seat_Maps/Seat_Map.md

 ### HTML DOM Image

-This option is nice if the svg-file is located in the same domen as the map file.
-It works only when this condition is met because of the Same Origin Policy which you can read about [here](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).
-It is necessary to use event listeners in case you'd prefer this way of getting the SVG, as the file will not be loaded asynchronously.
+Another option is to embed image in HTML DOM and then obtain it from the DOM when page is loaded. **Note** that this option works only when the SVG file is located in the same domain as the map file because of the [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy).

-Put an object with the link to the SVG-file into the "body" section of the Map file.
+Put an '<object>' with the link to the SVG file into the '<body>' section of the Map file.

 ```
 <body>